writer Rod Miller

 Western Fictioneers, a consortium of Western authors dedicated to the preservation of traditional Western fiction, gathered stories from among their members for this anthology.
 Writer Rod Miller’s Spur Award winning “The Death of Delgado,” inspired by a real-life tragedy, was first published in this volume.

 The late noted Western author Dusty Richards edited this compilation of short fiction from several award-winning authors.
 Included is writer Rod Miller’s story, “The Turn of a Card,” in which a happy-go-lucky cowboy with a weakness for gambling wonders what to do with his newfound wealth.

 Christmas Campfire Companion

-Port Yonder Press, publisher of Things a Cowboy Sees and Other Poems, gathers Christmas stories from a group of today’s top Western writers for this anthology.
+Port Yonder Press (since shuttered), original publisher of Things a Cowboy Sees and Other Poems, gathered Christmas stories from a group of today’s top Western writers for this anthology.
 “Silent Night,” a story of a cowboy’s struggle through a mountain snowstorm only to arrive at a seemingly abandoned town, is writer Rod Miller’s contribution to this collection.